sabbir-dcy/react-link-instruction/readme.md

 app.use(cors({ origin: "http://localhost:3000" })); // for single route

-// or use this for mutiple route const whitelist = ["https://example-domain", "http://localhost:3000"];
+// or use this for mutiple domain const whitelist = ["https://example-domain", "http://localhost:3000"];
 const corsOptions = {
   origin: function (origin, callback) {